 Whether social media is good or bad for us is a discussion that will forever go on until something else new comes along, if ever.
 These interactive technologies have enabled us to know our world a lot more and made everything seem close and attainable.

 One area that has caught the attention of a lot of people is how social media affects how we view ourselves.
 Previously, all we had to do was measure ourselves to our immediate community standards.
 Now we are living in a time where we are comparing ourselves to a much wider audience.
 The question then becomes, how does social media affect body image?
+San Diego Christian Counseling can help you explore this question and provide support as you navigate the pressures and influences of social media on self-perception.

 Body image can be defined as the way we view our appearance, and how satisfied we are with how we look.
 A person can have a positive body image or a negative body image.
 This can be informed by many different factors, one of which is social media.